RocketCommunicationsInc/astro-www/src/pages/components/date-picker.md

 - Hover State: The Time Tile border becomes visible when hovered.
 - Focus State: A secondary visual indicator is used to denote input focus.
 - Scroll/Number Input Arrows: Up and down arrows in the Number Input for each Time Tile allows the user to increment or decrement values easily.
-- Responsive Behavior: Time Tiles adjust width dynamically to accommodate various digit lengths up to microseconds (Thh:mm:ss.ssssss).
+- Responsive Behavior: Time Tiles adjust width dynamically to accommodate various digit lengths up to microseconds (Thh:mm\:ss.ssssss).

 ### Date and Time Picker Integration